Performances

 Thierry Fischer and Karen Gomyo were great collaborators on Friday at Abravnel Hall, where a near-capacity crowd got to hear the conductor and guest soloist, respectively, play off one another as if by intuition and demonstrate their fine interpretive skills.

-The occasion was Utah Symphony’s performance of Tchaikovsky’s Violin Concerto in a concert rounded … Read More
+The occasion was Utah Symphony’s performance of Tchaikovsky’s Violin Concerto in a concert … Read More

 A powerful “Rite” and dazzling Mozart from Utah Symphony, Fellner – Nov 23, 2019